Claudius Gothicus II

 The term ‘barbarous coinage’ of the 3rd century refers to imitative coins that are typically crude in style.
-Their origin stems from the use of Roman coins outside the empire and as a result there was a high demand that was not often met.
-Consequently, then shortage of official coinage was compensated by the strike of imitative coinage that was underweight, but there was no real intrinsic metal value.
-Like US dollars circulate in Russia and China, it is the confidence in the foreign government that provides the inherent value to the monetary instrument rather than the metal content.
+Their origin stems from the use of Roman coins outside the empire, and as a result, there was a high demand that was not often met.
+Consequently, the shortage of official coinage was compensated by the underweight strike of imitative coinage, but there was no real intrinsic metal value.
+As US dollars circulate in Russia and China, confidence in the foreign government provides the inherent value to the monetary instrument rather than the metal content.

 Æ Tetradrachm (Egypt)